-12.5 Jury Duty and Subpoenas
+12.4 Jury Duty and Subpoenas

-- 12.5.1 A worker required to report for jury duty or to answer a subpoena as a witness on behalf of the City, provided the witness has no financial interest in the outcome of the case, shall be granted a leave of absence with pay from his/her assigned duties until released by the court, provided the worker remits to the City all fees received from such duties other than mileage or subsistence allowances within thirty (30) days from the termination of jury service. - 12.5.2 This leave of absence with pay shall extend to workers' whose regular shift is a shift outside of the hours of 8:00 A.M. to 5:00 P.M., so that such workers shall not be required to work their regular shift on a day in which they perform jury duty or respond to a subpoena.

-12.5.3 When a worker returns to complete a regular shift following time served on jury duty or as a witness, such time falling within work shift shall be considered as time worked for purposes of shift completion and overtime computation.
-In determining whether or not a worker shall return to his/her regular shift following performance of the duties above, reasonable consideration shall be given to such factors as travel time and a period of rest.
+- 12.4.1 An employee required to report for jury duty or to answer a subpoena as a witness on behalf of the City, provided the witness has no financial interest in the outcome of the case, shall be granted a leave of absence with pay from his/her assigned duties until released by the court, provided the employee remits to the City all fees received from such duties other than mileage or subsistence allowances within thirty (30) days from the termination of jury service. - 12.4.2 This leave of absence with pay shall extend to employees' whose regular shift is a shift outside of the hours of 8:00 A.M. to 5:00 P.M., so that such employees shall not be required to work their regular shift on a day in which they perform jury duty or respond to a subpoena. - 12.4.3 When an employee returns to complete a regular shift following time served on jury duty or as a witness, such time falling within work shift shall be considered as time worked for purposes of shift completion and overtime computation.
+In determining whether or not an employee shall return to his/her regular shift following performance of the duties above, reasonable consideration shall be given to such factors as travel time and a period of rest.

-12.6 Military Leave
+12.5 Military Leave

 Military leave of absence shall be granted and compensated in accordance with all applicable laws.
-Workers entitled to military leave shall give the appointing power an opportunity, within the limits of military regulations, to determine when such leave shall be taken.
+Employees entitled to military leave shall give the appointing power an opportunity, within the limits of military regulations, to determine when such leave shall be taken.

-12.7 Bereavement Leave
+12.6 Bereavement Leave

-A worker with six (6) months or more service-shall be allowed regular pay for not more than 24 hours (or a prorated amount for permanent part time workers) when absent because a death has occurred in the immediate family.
-For purpose of bereavement leave, members of the immediate family shall be limited to mother, stepmother, father, stepfather, mother-in-law, father-in-law, grandmother, grandfather of the worker, or spouse, brother, stepbrother, sister, stepsister, child, grandchild, domestic partner or dependent of the worker.
+An employee shall be allowed regular pay for not more than 24 hours (or a prorated amount for permanent part time employees) when absent because a death has occurred in the immediate family.
+For purpose of bereavement leave, members of the immediate family shall be limited to mother, stepmother, father, stepfather, mother-in-law, father-in-law, grandmother or grandfather of the employee, or spouse, brother, stepbrother, sister, stepsister, child, grandchild, domestic partner or dependent of the employee.

-To qualify for bereavement leave in the event of the death of a domestic partner, the worker must have filed a declaration of domestic partnership with the Personnel Human Resources Department prior to the request to utilize such leave.
+To qualify for bereavement leave in the event of the death of a domestic partner, the employee must have filed a declaration of domestic partnership with the Human Resources Department prior to the request to utilize such leave.

-Employees may use personal other appropriate leave for bereavement purposes for relations not included above provided such leave is approved in advance by the Department headDirector.
+Employees may use other appropriate leave for bereavement purposes for relations not included above provided such leave is approved in advance by the Department Director.

-12.8 Maternity Leave of Absence Without Pay
+12.7 Maternity and Parental Leave